 Like the name implies, this is a comprehensive physical inspection and evaluation of every aspect of your security system, its controls, and their parameters throughout your space or facility.
 This is done on both an individual and a macro level, giving you the intel you need to make better decisions about how to run your facility.
 Generally, the physical security risk assessment is the combined process of both practicing an intensive audit and analyzing the results that come from it, which pertains to the entire physical security system of a particular building.
 In order to make sure you’re going about it correctly, use these tips to keep your space safer from harm.

 Physical security, like the name implies, is the system of hardware, technology, and practices that protect the physical assets within your space, including equipment, files, and other hardware.
 Auditing these systems means fully examining each piece of the larger system, which can often be quite large even in smaller offices.
 It is a well-defined and crucial process that is commonly adopted to be in compliance with requirements from many regulatory bodies and standards organizations, including certification authorities and even government agencies.
 All kinds of physical security systems that have been installed are examined deeply while conducting a physical security assessment.

 Hacking into the software and other internet-enabled resources is much easier if a hacker is able to physically enter into your facility, as opposed to one operating from far away.
 Because of this, the physical security system in your space should be active, effective, and alert at all times.
 Monitoring this responsiveness is done by implementing frequent physical security audits.
-These audits can help you find flaws and deficiencies in your security system so that you can easily resolve them before they cause a major lapse in safety.
+This security audit checklist can help you find flaws and deficiencies in your security system so that you can easily resolve them before they cause a major lapse in safety.
 A robust security system is necessary to safeguard your assets and sensitive information.